E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: The Model

 \section{The \method\ Model}

-\method{} tackles the protein-ligand docking task with an encoder-decoder framework.
+\method{} tackles the protein-ligand docking task with an encoder for feature extraction and a decoder for coordinate update generation.
 Specifically, the protein and ligand graphs are first encoded by standard graph encoders.
 Pair embeddings are constructed between every protein residue - ligand atom pair.
-We then use a geometry-aware \encoder{} to fully mix the protein, ligand and pair embeddings (Section~\ref{sec-encoder}).
-With the rich representations at hand, the iterative coordinate refinement scheme iteratively updates the ligand pose by a series of E(3)-equivariant networks to generate the final docked pose (Section~\ref{sec-decoder}).
+A geometry-aware \encoder{} is proposed to fully mix the protein, ligand and pair embeddings (Section~\ref{sec-encoder}).
+With the rich representations at hand, the iterative coordinate refinement module updates the ligand pose by a series of E(3)-equivariant networks to generate the final docked pose (Section~\ref{sec-decoder}).
 The model is trained end-to-end and capable of directly generating the docked pose (Section~\ref{sec-train-inference}).
 An overview of \method{} is shown in Figure \ref{fig:model_overview}.